 Step Action Does the customer require physical intervention, physical restraints, or chemical restraints?
-1 If YES, STOP.
+1 • If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
 NOTE If a chemical restraint is used, confirm that it is prescribed specifically for this behavior

 Can the customer be verbally redirected with difficulty?
 2 If YES, STOP.
 Give the customer a score of 2.
-If No, continue to step 3.
-Is the customer easy to verbally redirect?
+2 If No, continue to step 3.
+Is the customer easy to verbally redirect? is the customer easy to verbally redirect?
 3 If YES, STOP.
 Give the customer a score of 1.
-If NO, continue to step 4.
+If NO, continue to step 4. • If NO, continue to step 4.
 Does the customer's behavior not need intervention?
-4 If YES, STOP.
+4 .
+If VES, STOD, Cive the sustamer a secret of 0 4 If YES, STOP.
 Give the customer a score of 0.
-If NO, the customer meets some scoring criteria above, go back to step 1.
+1 • If NO, the customer meets some scoring criteria above, go back to step 1.

-Term Definition A medication prescribed specifically to stop or reduce the self-injurious behavior.
-IPhysical restraints Physical devices that restrict movement to protect a customer from injury.
+Term Definition li nomical roetrainte A medication prescribed specifically to stop or reduce the self-injurious behavior.
+Physical devices that restrict movement to protect a customer from injury.